"Outdated browser detected" removal instructions

-There are many scam pages on the web, quite often they are used to trick people into downloading and installing unwanted app or contacting scammers via displayed telephone number.
-Here are a couple of other scam websites: "Error # 0x80092ee9", "Your Windows Computer Could Be Infected With Viruses!" and "Microsoft Detected Malicious Virus And Blocked Your Computer".
-Typically, people end up on them through clicked unreliable ads or other questionable pages, or because of the installed PUAs that we mentioned in the second paragraph.
-It is known that many apps of this type often are designed to cause redirects to shady pages.
+There are many scam sites on the web.
+These are often used to trick people into downloading and installing PUAs or contacting scammers via a displayed telephone number.
+Some examples of other scam websites include "Error # 0x80092ee9", "Your Windows Computer Could Be Infected With Viruses!", and "Microsoft Detected Malicious Virus And Blocked Your Computer".
+Typically, people arrive at them through clicked dubious ads or other rogue website, or due to PUAs already installed on the system.
+Many PUAs are designed to cause redirects to dubious web pages.

 How did potentially unwanted applications install on my computer?

-It is very common that people download and/or install PUAs through intrusive advertisements or because of developers who use a deceptive marketing method called "bundling".
-They use "Bundling" to trick people into downloading and/or installing unwanted programs together with regular software.
-They include PUAs into setups of various software (typically, these programs are free).
-However, they do not disclose information about it properly and hide such apps in "Custom", "Advanced", "Manual" and other similar settings/sections of download and installation setups.
-To sum up, developers succeed when people download and install programs without checking what are the options included their setups.
+People generally download and install PUAs through intrusive advertisements or due to developers who use a deceptive marketing method called "bundling".
+They use "Bundling" to trick people into downloading and installing unwanted programs together with regular software.
+They include PUAs into the set-ups of regular software (typically, these programs are free), however, they do not disclose this information properly.
+They hide information pertaining to these additional apps in "Custom", "Advanced", "Manual" and other similar settings/sections of the download and installation set-ups.
+In summary, developers succeed when people download and install programs without checking options included the set-ups.

 How to avoid installation of potentially unwanted applications?

-Avoid using third party software downloaders and installers to download or install software.
-It is not recommended to download programs using Peer-to-Peer networks, shady pages, etc. Download software only from official and trustworthy websites/sources.
-Do not forget to op-out unwanted apps that usually can be found in "Custom", "Advanced" (and other similar) before completing any download or installation.
-Avoid clicking various intrusive ads, even if they look legitimate.
-They tend to cause redirects to potentially malicious websites.
-Quite often these pages are related to gambling, pornography, adult dating and so on.
-To stop a browser from causing unwanted redirects or showing ads, uninstall all unwanted, suspicious extensions, plug-ins and add-ons from a browser and programs from the computer.
+Avoid using third party software downloaders and installers to download/install software.
+Do not download programs using Peer-to-Peer networks, dubious sites, etc. Download software from official and trustworthy websites/sources.
+Opt-out of any unwanted apps (these can usually be found in "Custom", "Advanced", and other similar sections) before completing the download or installation.
+Avoid clicking intrusive ads, even if they seem legitimate.
+They often cause redirects to potentially malicious websites relating to gambling, pornography, adult dating, and so on.
+To stop the browser from causing unwanted redirects or displaying ads, uninstall all unwanted, suspicious extensions, plug-ins, and add-ons from the browser and programs from the computer.
 If your computer is already infected with PUAs, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.

 The appearance of "Outdated browser detected" pop-up (GIF):